daniellj/DistributedComputing/ApacheSpark/Concepts/Introduction.md

 ![img](https://github.com/daniellj/DistributedComputing/blob/master/ApacheSpark/Concepts/img/apache-spark-RDD.png)

 - 6.1.
 There are two ways to create RDDs:
-- 6.1.1.
-Parallelizing an existing collection in your driver program.
+- Parallelizing an existing collection in your driver program.
-- 6.1.2.
-Referencing a external dataset (HDFS, RDBMS, NoSQL, S3)
+- Referencing a external dataset (HDFS, RDBMS, NoSQL, S3)

 - 6.2.
 Support two kinds of operations:
-- 6.2.1.
-Transformations - create a new dataset from an existing one (lazy operations that return another RDD).
+- TRANSFORMATIONS - create a new dataset from an existing one (lazy operations that return another RDD).
 Some of the common TRANSFORMATIONS supported:

 <table class="table">